 Why Are Kids So Tired After School?

-As a parent, we know there could be any one or many things contributing to kids feeling tired after school—mental exhaustion, physical activity, lack of sleep, poor nutrition, or something else entirely.
+As experienced parents, we know there could be any one or many things contributing to kids feeling tired after school—mental exhaustion, physical activity, lack of sleep, poor nutrition, or something else entirely.

 That's a wide range, right?